Vandino and Ugolino Vivaldi: History

-Vandino and Ugolino Vivaldi were connected with the first known expedition in search of an ocean way from Europe to India (Cape Route).
-Ugolino, with his brother Guido or Vandino Vivaldo, was in command of this expedition of two galleys, which he had organized in conjunction with Tedisio Doria, and which left Genoa in May 1291 with the purpose of going to India "by the Ocean Sea" and bringing back useful things for trade.
-Planned primarily for commerce, the enterprise also aimed at proselytism.
-Two Franciscan friars accompanied Ugolino.
-The galleys were well armed and sailed down the Morocco coast to a place called Gozora (Cape Nun), in 28º 47' N., after which nothing more was heard of them.
-The expedition of the Vivaldi brothers was one of the first recorded voyages that sailed out from the Mediterranean into the Atlantic since the Fall of the Western Roman Empire in the 5th century AD.
+Vandino and Ugolino Vivaldi were involved in the first recorded expedition in search of a maritime route from Europe to India (the Cape Route).
+The brothers were in command of this expedition of two galleys, which Ugolino had organized in conjunction with Tedisio Doria.
+The expedition left Genoa in May 1291 with the purpose of going to India "by the Ocean Sea" and bringing back useful things for trade.
+Planned primarily for commerce, the enterprise also aimed at proselytism, and two Franciscan friars accompanied Ugolino.
+The galleys were also well-armed.
+They sailed down the Morocco coast to a place called Gozora (present-day Cape Nun), at latitude 28º 47' N, after which nothing more was heard of them.
+The expedition of the Vivaldi brothers was one of the first recorded voyages that sailed out from the Mediterranean beyond the Strait of Gibraltar and into the Atlantic since the Fall of the Western Roman Empire in the 5th century AD.

 It is believed that when Lancelotto Malocello set sail from Genoa in 1312, he did so in order to search for Vandino and Ugolino Vivaldi.
 Malocello ended up remaining on the island that is named for him, Lanzarote, one of the Canary Islands, for more than two decades.

-Early in the 14th century, Sorleone de Vivaldo, son of Ugolino, undertook a series of distant wanderings in search of his father and uncle, and even reached, it is said, Mogadishu on the Somali coast, but was prevented by the King of Mogadishu from going to Aksum, because the road to the collapsed ancient kingdom was no longer secure.
-In 1455 another Genoese seaman, Antoniotto Uso di Mare, sailing with Cadamosto in the service of Prince Henry the Navigator of Portugal, claimed to have met, near the mouth of the Gambia, with the last descendant of the survivors of the Vivaldo expedition.
-The two galleys, he was told, had sailed to the Sea of Guinea; in that sea one was stranded, but the other passed on to a place on the coast of Aethiopia (here meaning Black Africa) — Mena or Amenuan, near the Gihon (here probably meaning the Senegal River) where the Genoese were seized and held in close captivity.
+Early in the 14th century, Sorleone de Vivaldo, son of Ugolino, undertook a series of distant wanderings in search of his father and uncle, and even reached, it is said, Mogadishu on the Somali coast, but was prevented by the King of Mogadishu from going to Aksum because the road to the collapsed ancient kingdom was no longer secure.
+In 1455 another Genoese seaman, Antoniotto Uso di Mare, sailing with Cadamosto in the service of Prince Henry the Navigator of Portugal, claimed to have met the last descendant of the survivors of the Vivaldo expedition near the mouth of the Gambia.
+The two galleys, he was told, had sailed to the Sea of Guinea, where one became stranded and the other continued on to a place on the coast of Aethiopia (here meaning Black Africa) — Mena or Amenuan, near the Gihon (here probably meaning the Senegal River) where the sailors were seized by locals and held in close captivity.